-PLDI'13.
-June 16-19, 2013, Seattle, WA, USA.

-Copyright © 2013 ACM 978-1-4503-2014-6/13/06...\$10.00
+PLDI'13, June 16-19, 2013, Seattle, WA, USA.
+Copyright © 2013 ACM 978-1-4503-2014-6/13/06...\$10.00 information to references, where certain operations (mainly writes to the heap) through references with certain permissions are prohibited.

 The program logic literature includes work ensuring that actions by one section of code do not interfere destructively with the assumptions of another section of code.
 This appears most often in the form of concurrent program logics, where the goal is to prevent destructive interference between threads.
 This reaches at least as far back as Owicki and Gries's technique [37], which checks thread non-interference by ensuring that no action would invalidate any intermediate assumption of another thread.
-Jones abstracted crossthread interactions to a rely relation bounding interference by other threads, and a guarantee relation bounding actions of the current thread [27].
+Jones abstracted cross-thread interactions to a rely relation bounding interference by other threads, and a guarantee relation bounding actions of the current thread [27].
 Each thread's local proof then requires all local actions to fall within its guarantee, and that all of its intermediate assertions are stable with respect to (that is, not invalidated by) any possible action permitted by the rely.
 Parallel composition of threads is then safe if each thread's guarantee implies each other thread's rely.

 Our central idea is to treat aliases to objects similarly to threads of control in rely-guarantee program logics.
 Each reference's type carries a rely and a guarantee, bounding actions on an object through other references (rely) and bounding actions through the reference itself (guarantee).
-We call these augmented reference types relyguarantee references.
+We call these augmented reference types rely-guarantee references.
 The type system maintains the invariant that the guarantee of any reference implies the rely of any alias.
 The type system checks these constraints when a program duplicates an alias.
 This raises the issue that some references cannot soundly coexist: no two references to the same object can each guarantee nothing (the reference permits arbitrary actions) and rely on restricted behavior through aliases.
 This presents us with a logical account of aliasing: some references may not be aliased without weakening the rely or guarantee of the source, and a reference with an empty rely necessarily has no aliases.

 Rely-guarantee references generalize reference immutability [22, 44, 49, 50] to finer-grained control over interference through aliases.
 The traditional reference immutability qualifiers correspond to simple rely and guarantee conditions.
-For ref τ [R,G] as a reference to data of type τ with rely R and guarantee G:
+For ref $\tau[R,G]$ as a reference to data of type τ with rely R and guarantee G:

-- readable $\tau \equiv$ ref τ [any interference, no writes] - writable $\tau \equiv \text{ref } \tau[\text{any interference, any writes}]$ - immutable $\tau \equiv \text{ref } \tau[\text{no interference, no writes}]$
+- readable $\tau \equiv \text{ref } \tau[\text{any interference, no writes}]$ - writable $\tau \equiv \text{ref } \tau[\text{any interference, any writes}]$ - immutable $\tau \equiv \text{ref } \tau[\text{no interference, no writes}]$